staples-sparx/clj-schema/README.md

 `def-loose-schema` creates a loose schema, which expects its paths to be present but does not complain about extra paths

+Schemas can be altered to be loose or strict using `as-loose-schema` or `as-strict-schema`

 Map Validation Using Schemas